HireChrisJohnston/nagios-apcupsd/README.md

 ~~~
       check_result_reaper_frequency=1
 ~~~
-Other settings such as refresh rates under 'Performance' in Nagios, can futher provide instant visual indication in Nagios XI of power changes.
+Other settings such as refresh rates under 'Performance' in Nagios, can futher provide instant visual indication in Nagios XI of power fluxuations and the status of the battery backup.

 ### Description